 The M.Ed. program is composed of two elements:

-At this time, all students desiring a M.Ed. degree in teaching and learning will select from one of the specialization areas: STEAM, Experiential Learning for Early Childhood, or Instructional Coaching.
-New cohorts begin each summer.
+At this time, all students desiring a M.Ed. degree in teaching and learning will select from one of the specialization areas: Effective and Reflective Teaching, Experiential Learning for Early Childhood, Instructional Coaching, or STEAM.
 Transfer credits from other institutions are not accepted for this degree program.

 The M.Ed. in teaching and learning is an 18-month program spanning five semesters.
 Fall and spring courses last seven and a half weeks each, allowing students to focus on one course at a time.
-Likewise, summer courses are also taught one at a time but in a five week timeframe - with the exception of the first summer where students will take two classes beginning late June.
+Likewise, summer courses are also taught one at a time but in a five week timeframe.